Nklya/macOS-setup/README.md

-# Simple and clean ansible playbook to install all needed software to new macOS environment
+# Simple ansible playbook to install all software that you need to new macOS environment

 Based on Jeff Geerling's [work](https://github.com/geerlingguy/mac-dev-playbook)